top of page

 ABOUT

-In the past four years Mingo has undertaken a variety of professional commissions including an artwork that was featured in Central Cee’s ‘One Up’ music video following her mural for Rebel Studios in 2020.
-Mingo has transferred her unique work into a variety of spaces.
-From clothing to live drawing performances, Mingo’s swift succession into the commercial realm has shown conscientious exploration and developed her practice from an independent and personal perspective, building upon her art through experience and learning.
+Mingo has undertaken a variety of professional commissions including artwork that was featured in Central Cee’s ‘One Up’ music video following her mural for Rebel Studios in 2020.
+Since, Mingo has transferred her unique work into a variety of spaces, from clothing shown at New York Fashion Week 2024, to a mural space at Boomtown Fair Festival.
+Mingo’s advance into the commercial realm has shown conscientious exploration and development of her practice, from an independent and personal perspective - building upon her art through experience and learning.

 “My art is my identity in its purest form.
 It reflects the busy and energetic mind in a way that can only be processed by the individual due to the lack of objectivity.
 I feel it offers an insight to the limitless possibility of the mind and creation. “